geoschem/geos-chem/test/GCClassic/integration/README.template.md

 ## Directories

-In order to minimize clutter, the various components of GEOS-Chem Classic integration tests have been separated into these directories.
+Components of GEOS-Chem Classic integration tests have been separated into these directories:

 `bin`

-  - Contains GEOS-Chem Classic executable files
+  - Contains GEOS-Chem Classic executable files.

 `build`

-  - Directories for building GEOS-Chem Classic executables
+  - Directories for building GEOS-Chem Classic executables.

 `CodeDir`

-  - Symbolic link to the `GCClassic` superproject directory
+  - Symbolic link to the `GCClassic` superproject directory.

 `env`

-  - Contains an environment file.
-This loads the required libraries for GEOS-Chem Classic into the software environment.
+  - Contains an environment file that loads the software libraries needed to run GEOS-Chem Classic.

 `logs`